AlexaKelley/AlexaKelley/_pages/about.md

 path: /about/
 type: pages
 ---
 My name is Alexa Kelley and I am an information security professional with a complex background.
 Presently I am working as a Security Engineer.
-I have a focus in DevOps infrastructure and incident response.  am working on moving into leadership to better support my long term goals of diversity and ethics in tech.
+I have a focus in DevOps infrastructure and incident response.
+I am working on moving into leadership to better support my long term goals of diversity and ethics in tech.

 # My professional philosophy
 1. People > Technology/Tools.
 People deserve to be treated with respect and dignity.
 Similarly just because something that a person does _can_ be replaced with technology does not always mean it _should_ be.